Easy Chocolate Walnut Fudge Recipe

 - Pour into the 8 x 8 serving pan.
 Allow to cool.

-This fudge keeps well so it can be on hand for days for yourself and your guests.
-Also, it is a great food gift which can be made days ahead.
-It can be kept out of the refrigerator if the room is around 60 to 70 degrees F.
+But, just in case, please know that this fudge keeps well so it can be on hand for days for yourself and your guests.
+It is a great food gift which can be made days ahead.
+Put it in the refrigerator or keep it out if the room is around 65 degrees F or cooler.

 If your rooms are very humid or warmer than that, though, I recommend storing the fudge in the refrigerator.
 This will make it firmer and I would then treat it the way one serves cheese: when you know in advance that the fudge will be served, remove it from the refrigerator a few hours beforehand.